XDCFoundation/XDC3Java/README.md

 put “implementation project(":XDC3Java")“ in dependencies

-Now we can access the methods of XDC3Android library in Android app
+Now we can access the methods of XDC3Java library in Any

 ### Accessing methods of XRC20 in our project
 ```